friflo/Friflo.Json.Fliox/Json/Flow/Schema/README.md

 - C#
 - JSON Schema

-From these input schema the following output schemas can be generate:
+From these input schemas the following output schemas can be generate:
 - C#
 - JSON Schema
 - Typescript